libhal/SJSU-Dev2/documentation/design_docs/L3/task_scheduler.md

 A total of 17 tasks shall be mocked and stubbed to be used as test inputs for the scheduler.
 Additionally the following methods from the FreeRTOS library shall be faked:

-- `vTaskCreateStatic()`
+- vTaskCreateStatic()
-- `xEventGroupCreateStatic()`
+- xEventGroupCreateStatic()
-- `vTaskStartScheduler()`
+- vTaskStartScheduler()
-- `vTaskDelete()`
+- vTaskDelete()

-The following functions of the TaskScheduler are tested:
+The following functions of the `TaskScheduler` are tested:

-- `AddTask()`
+### AddTask()

-  1. Each mock task shall be added to the scheduler.
+1. Each mock task shall be added to the scheduler:
    - The task count should be incremented for each added task.
    - The task count should not exceed `16`.

-- `GetTask()`
+### GetTask()

 1. Tasks 1-17 shall be added to the scheduler, with each addition:
-     - Should return a scheduled task corresponding to the specified task name.
+   - The function should return a scheduled task corresponding to the specified task name.
 2. Task named "Task 17" shall be retrieved.
-     - Should return `nullptr`.
+   - The function should return `nullptr`.

-- `GetTaskIndex()`
+### GetTaskIndex()

 1. Tasks 1-17 shall be added to the scheduler, with each addition:
-     - Should return the index of the task with the matching task name of the task that is being added.
+   - The function should return the index of the task with the matching task name of the task that is being added.
    - The task count should be incremented by 1.
 2. The index of task named "Does not exist" shall be retrieved.
-     - Should return `17`.
+     - The function should return `17`.

-- `RemoveTask()`
+### RemoveTask()

 1. The scheduler shall be empty, and a task named "Task A" shall be removed:
    - `vTaskDelete()` should have a call count of `0`.
 2. Mock tasks named "Task 1", "Task 2", "Task 3", and "Task 4" shall be added
    to simulate a scheduler that is not empty:
    - `GetTaskCount()` should return `4`.
    - The mock task at index = 2, "Task 3", shall be removed:
      - `vTaskDelete()` should have a call count of `1`.
      - Total task count should be `3`.
-       - Checking index 2 of the task list should be a `nullptr`.
+     - Checking index `2` of the task list should be a `nullptr`.

-- `Start()`
+### Start()
-  1. Tasks 1-16 shall be added to the scheduler:
+Tasks 1-16 shall be added to the scheduler where:

-     - Each mock task's `Setup()` should be invoked once.
+1. Each mock task's `Setup()` should be invoked once.
-     - `vTaskCreateStatic()` should have a call count of `16`.
+2. `vTaskCreateStatic()` should have a call count of `16`.
-     - `xEventGroupCreateStatic()` should have a call count of `1`.
+3. `xEventGroupCreateStatic()` should have a call count of `1`.
-     - `GetPreRunEventGroupHandle()` should return the dummy event group handler.
+4. `GetPreRunEventGroupHandle()` should return the dummy event group handler.
-     - `GetPreRunSyncBits()` should return `0xFFFF`.
+5. `GetPreRunSyncBits()` should return `0xFFFF`.
-     - `vTaskStartScheduler()` should have a call count of `1`.
+6. `vTaskStartScheduler()` should have a call count of `1`.

 ## Demonstration Project
 A demonstration project can be found